PBearson/ESP32_Remote_Attack_Tutorial/README.md

 Go to Example Configuration.
 This asks you for the URL of the MQTT broker to connect to.
 We want to connect to the mosquitto broker running on our VM, so set the value to your IP address.
 The structure of the field is mqtt://<IP address>.
 For example, in my case, it is mqtt://192.168.1.186.

+Now go to Example Connection Configuration.
+This asks you to supply your WiFi connection information.
+Enter your SSID and password.
+There is no need to change any other settings.
+You can now exit and save the configuration.

 Now build, flash, and monitor:

 ```